Frequently asked questions

 Your total fees are shown on your Licence Agreement and you should check this amount.
 If you have any queries regarding your payment plan or fees, particularly if you receive a fee payment reminder and are not certain of the amount due, please contact the Accommodation Service Team.

 You pay an equal portion of the fees in each instalment.
 If you are living in halls for all three terms and wish to pay termly you will pay 1/3 of your fees at the start of each term (dates are shown at time of acceptance and are available within the Accommodation Portal).
-If you wish to pay monthly and you live in halls for the full academic session you will pay 1/9 of your fees at the end of each month from 30th September to 31st May.
+If you wish to pay monthly and you live in halls for the full academic session you will pay 1/9 of your fees on the 28th of each month from September to May.
 The calculation for instalment plans will vary accordingly for students on non-standard licence dates.

 Payments are not for an exact period of time, they are an equal share of your total hall fees.
 If you are released from your Licence Agreement before the original end date your account will be adjusted accordingly and you will be notified of the final balance or if a credit is due back to you.